+PD720 Advanced Professional Development

+Units 2.0 didactic

+Hours 20 academic

+Format Online

+Prerequisite CPX, CGE

-This course equips students with ethical, legal, and business skills for collaborative practice in integrative settings.
+Description This course equips students with ethical, legal, and business skills for collaborative practice in integrative settings.
 They develop competence in diverse career options in integrative medicine, emphasizing lifelong scholarly habits.
 Classroom activities cover discussions, presentations on patient education, and collaborative care.
 Topics include public speaking, case presentations, and inter-professional communication.
 The course addresses assessing professional development needs, responding to healthcare changes, and building competencies in clinic management.

 PC700 Integrated Clinical Rounds

 Units 2.0 didactic

 Hours 40 academic

 Format In Person

-Prerequisite CI301
+Prerequisite 960 Clinical Hours

-Description The final clinical phase of the DATM clinical practice consists of PC700 Integrated Clinical
+Description The final clinical phase of the DAcHM clinical practice consists of PC700 Integrated Clinical Rounds.

-Rounds.
 This course provides integrated clinical experience for students as they observe under the guidance of clinical faculty.
 Students incorporate evidence-informed integrative practice into the clinical application.
 Students will obtain competency in collaborating and communicating with other healthcare practitioners.
 At the end of the 40 hours, students submit a patient case study.
 The case study with appropriate details will be discussed and presented during the grand rounds with faculty.
-Students will also be provided a case based learning session that included various instructors from Oriental Medicine and Western Medicine field, therefore students may gain better understanding of case management from western and oriental medicine perspectives.
+Students will also be provided a case based learning session that included various instructors from East Asian Medicine and Western Medicine field, therefore students may gain better understanding of case management from western and East Asian medicine perspectives.